nut-tree/website/docs/tutorial-first_steps/get_moving.md

 ## Summary

-- nut.js provides a `mouse` instance to control your cursor
+- nut.js provides a `mouse` instance to control your cursor.
-- Movement speed in pixels / second is configurable via the `config` object
+- Movement speed in pixels / second is configurable via the `config` object.
-- It provides a high-level [MovementApi](https://nut-tree.github.io/apidoc/interfaces/movement_api_interface.MovementApi.html) for easy relative mouse movement
+- It provides a high-level [MovementApi](https://nut-tree.github.io/apidoc/interfaces/movement_api_interface.MovementApi.html) for easy relative mouse movement.
-- For fast changes of cursor position, [setPosition](https://nut-tree.github.io/apidoc/classes/mouse_class.MouseClass.html#setPosition) is the right tool
+- For fast changes of cursor position, [setPosition](https://nut-tree.github.io/apidoc/classes/mouse_class.MouseClass.html#setPosition) is the right tool.